 Photo Credit: Timothy Erau, Uganda

-Clean the World Foundation renewed and strengthened its commitment to the Merikit community in Tororo, Uganda, during the recent celebration of International Day of the Girl Child and a separate 3-day event focused on our WASH (water, sanitation, and hygiene) programming.
+The WASH Foundation, an evolution of Clean the World Foundation renewed and strengthened its commitment to the Merikit community in Tororo, Uganda, during the recent celebration of International Day of the Girl Child and a separate 3-day event focused on our WASH (water, sanitation, and hygiene) programming.
 Topics highlighted during both events included proper handwashing techniques and practices; menstrual health and hygiene for school-aged girls; and healthy breastfeeding practices and nutrition for mothers and mothers-to-be.
 Read more

 The following testimonials capture our impact in Uganda.